Menu

 Angle of bank changes load factor in level flight.

 In turns, load factor is generated by a combination of centrifugal force and weight [5-52].
 Load factor increases rapidly after the bank has reached 50 degrees.
-At steeper banks (60 = 2g, 80 = 5.76g), the wing must produce more lift to maintain level flight.
+At steeper bank angles (60 = 2g, 80 = 5.76g), the wing must produce more lift to maintain level flight.
 (Note: Load factor begins to increase beyond 1g at 30 deg of bank.)

 Load factor changes stall speed.